Panel Four of Threads of Time. (© Sprowston Heritage Embroideries Group.)

 What a crammed landscape - many buildings have been portrayed here in multiple designs, and many have been missed.
 The laburnum to the left reminds us of suburban gardens, not heathland, and the palm to the right leads us on into global warming.
 Industry and two world wars have changed life and we enter the living memory of some residents.
 This panel covers a shorter time than the others.
 Now 17,000 live here!
 After 150 years of Methodism, there's an added Chinese congregation.
 'Park and Ride' helps traffic.
 Sprowston Community High School has a new four-storey building and Arts Specialist Status.
 Sprowston moves on and as newcomers settle down, they'll be curious about this area, and also make their mark on it.
 Welcome to the future!

-Details of Panel Four of Threads of Time depicting planes at Mousehold Heath Aerodrome. (© Sprowston Heritage Embroideries Group.)
+Detail of Panel Four of Threads of Time depicting St Cuthbert's Church. (© Sprowston Heritage Embroideries Group.)

 The tapestry also features a Bronze Age cemetery